-Friday, September 19, 1980 - page 7 Somoza slayer Assassin suspect shot ASUNCION, Paraguay (AP) - A Paraguayan radio station reported police shot and killed one of the suspected assassins of ousted Nicaraguan dictator Anastasio Somoza in a suburb of Asuncion last night.
+Friday, September 19, 1980 - page 7

+Somoza slayer Assassin suspect shot

+ASUNCION, Paraguay (AP) - A Paraguayan radio station reported police shot and killed one of the suspected assassins of ousted Nicaraguan dictator Anastasio Somoza in a suburb of Asuncion last night.

 The broadcast identified the man as Hugo Alfredo Irurzun, an alleged member of the Argentine People's Revolutionary Army, a leftish guerrilla group, and said he was killed in a shootout with police.

 The radio said the shootout took place in the Lambare suburb of Asuncion.
 The broadcast said a person accompanying Irurzun escaped during the exchange.

 There as no immediate comment on the report by Paraguayan authorities.
+Photographs of Irurzun and a woman identified as Silvia Mercedes Hodgers had been

+Buy

+Classifieds

+from

-Photographs of Irurzun and a woman identified as Silvia Mercedes Hodgers had been Buy distributed by police following the bazooka and machinegun attack Wednesday that killed Somoza, his chauffeur and a finacial adviser.
-Killer shrubs detected IRVINE, Calif.
+distributed by police following the bazooka and machinegun attack Wednesday that killed Somoza, his chauffeur and a finacial adviser.

+Killer shrubs detected

+IRVINE, Calif.
 (AP)-Scraggly desert shrubs that make their own pesticides may offer less harmful alternatives to poisons now made from expensive petroleum, says a University of California biologist.

-There as no immediate Reaction is, 'Forget it, this pomment on the report by thing's not fit to eat."
-He said the research is in very early stages.
-"We're still discovering ALL ARTS & LETTERS STUDENTS INTERESTED IN APPLYING FOR COLLEGE COUNCIL
+Reaction is, 'Forget it, this thing's not fit to eat.'"

+Photographs of Irurzun and a He said the research is in very woman identified as Silvia early stages.
+"We're still dis-Mercedes Hodgers had been covering

+ALL ARTS & LETTERS STUDENTS

+INTERESTED IN APPLYING FOR

+COLLEGE COUNCIL

+DON SCHMID 8764

+or

+please contact

 One professor indulges his students during the Indian Summer [photo by Chris Spitzer].

 SHAKE DOWN THE THUNDER AGAINST MICHIGAN

-Buy SHAKERS, AND MORE SHAKERS!
+BUY SHAKERS, AND MORE SHAKERS!
+SHAKERS,